 - The red wolf (Canis rufus)

-Visitors to Wolf Haven are often surprised to learn that the sanctuary is located on 36 acres of native prairie and Mima Mound habitat.
-The prairie on our grounds is considered to be a showcase prairie: it has high butterfly and moth species diversity and is a restoration site for the rare Mazama pocket gopher and endangered Golden Paintbrush plant.
+Visitors to Wolf Haven are surprised to learn that 36 acres of our property consist of native Mima Mound prairie habitat.
+This is considered to be a showcase prairie: it has high butterfly and moth species diversity and is a restoration site for the rare Mazama pocket gopher and endangered Golden Paintbrush plant.
 While we are known for our work in wolf conservation, we are committed to involvement in other conservation opportunities when they arise.
 The quarter-mile walking loop and signage through our prairie offers visitors an ideal opportunity to explore and learn about this unique area.
+Guests are invited to go on a self-guided walk along the public trail during those hours when Wolf Haven is open for wolf sanctuary visits also.